chrisvaillancourt/website/src/content/post/customizing-daisyui-themes-for-accessible-color-contrast/index.md

 ---
-title: Customizing DaisyUI themes for accessible color contrast
+title: Customizing daisyUI themes for accessible color contrast
 description:
   How to use Color.review to create accessible color themes based on daisyUI.
 publishDate: 07-20-2023